Anthenny/TechnightApp/README.md

 1. Cd in the frontend-dashboard directory and make a directory called config.
 Inside of this directory u need to make a folder with the name of config.ts.
 2. After u've done that u need to copy the code that is inside of dist/dist.local.ts to config.ts
 3. Cd in the backend directory and use `make build`.
 This will build the application getting everything u need to use the API, mobile app and the dashboard.
 When it's done getting the dependencies it will spin up the containers.
-4. After building and spinning up the containers go to http://localhost:5000/ , please give the containers the time to startup.
+4. After building and spinning up the containers go to http://localhost:5000/,please give the containers the time to startup.
+If it's succesful u should see `status: succes, message: you did it`

 ## Using the mobile application